 A Gallery of Television Greats

-Since the Brandon Tartikoff Legacy Awards were inaugurated in 2004, many of television's brightest producers and executives have been feted at the NATPE event.
-Photos on this page relate to this year's winners.
-Below is a list of past luminaries whose vision is so reminiscent of Tartikoff's unique greatness, and who were honored with a Legacy Award over the years.
+Since the Brandon Tartikoff Legacy Awards were inaugurated in 2004, several of television's brightest producers and executives have been feted at the NATPE event.
+Below is a list of the luminaries whose vision, passion and bold ideas are so reminiscent of Tartikoff's unique greatness, and who were honored with a Legacy Award over the years.

 2007